brotkrueml/schema/Documentation/Installation/Index.rst

 .. note::

-   The extension in version |release| supports TYPO3 v10 LTS and TYPO3 v11.4+
+   The extension in version |release| supports TYPO3 v10 LTS and TYPO3 v11 LTS
    and needs at least PHP 7.4.
-Use version 1.x for compatibility with TYPO3 v9 LTS or PHP 7.2/7.3.
+Use latest version 1.x for compatibility with TYPO3 v9 LTS or PHP 7.2/7.3.

 The recommended way to install this extension is by using Composer.
 In your